Esri/di-utility-network-export-subnetwork-by-rest/README.md

 * Converts JSON result of an export subnetwork REST API call to the following outputs: File GDB, geopackage and shapfile.

 ## Precautions
 1. The solution is meant as a guide.
-Attempts were made to provide dynamic schema in the workflow.
+This workspace will not run without configuring correctly to your own enterprise utility network.
+Best efforts were made to provide dynamic fetures in the workflow.
 However, changes will have to be applied in your own solution to make this work.
-These are known behaviors of the Data Interoperability Workbench app when reading source datasets into the workflow canvass.
+This is a known behavior of the Data Interoperability Workbench app when reading source datasets into the workflow canvass.
-2. This workspace will not run without configuring correctly to your own enterprise utility network.
-3. Since not all utility networks are created exactly the same, after you configured your utility network, it is highly possible that source attributes, some transformers, and writers will have to be reconfigured to your schema to work.
+2. Since not all utility networks are created exactly the same, after you configured your utility network, it is highly possible that source attributes, some transformers, and writers will have to be reconfigured to your schema to work.
-4. The token getter is configured to work with Basic authentication using the UN owner account username and password.
-If you use OAUTH2 for your authentication a web connection must be created and replacing the tokengetter with an HTTPCaller.
+3. The token getter is configured to work with Basic authentication using the UN owner account username and password.
+If you use OAUTH2 or other authentication types for your dataset, a web connection must be created and the tokengetter will need to be replaced by an HTTPCaller using that new web connection.

+## Limitations
+Utility Networks that are stored in file geodatabase or mobile geodatabases are out of scope.

 ## Instructions
 1. Fork and then clone the repo.
 2. Open the FME workspace template (fmwt) file and unzip to your desired destination.
-3. Re-configure to your own utility network before you run.
+3. Re-configure the worksspace to your own utility network.

 ## Requirements
 * Data Interoperability for ArcGIS Pro 3.1 or higher
 * ArcGIS Pro 3.1 or  higher
 * Enterprise Utility Network with a schema of UNv6 or higher

 ## Resources
 Below are links to essential references used in the blogs.

 Utility Network:<br/>